Eve Hesselroth, Owner of Clay Fitness; M.S., CPT, USA Weightlifting Coach, Level 1.

 Amy Floyd, Communications Director/Client Accounts

 Amy has been a resident of the Charlottesville area since 1988.
 After graduating from Albemarle High School, she went on to earn a Bachelor of Science degree in Mathematics with a minor in middle school education from James Madison University.
 Amy returned to Charlottesville to teach 7th grade math at Henley Middle School.
 After 5 years, she decided that she needed a change of pace.
-She currently works at Piedmont Virginia Community College as a test proctor and has the occasional opportunity to see former Henley students.
+She currently works at Piedmont Virginia Community College as the Testing Coordinator and has the occasional opportunity to see former Henley students.

 Throughout the last several years, Amy has realized the importance of exercise and healthy eating for herself and for others.
 In October 2013 at PVCC, she started a monthly fitness challenge to encourage coworkers to make time to exercise.
 She likes to organize walks, hikes and workouts for her participants.
 Now, Amy looks forward to encouraging Clay clients as they work to reach their health and fitness goals.